woaproject/parity-orchestrator/README.md

 **NB**: This is a prototype, an updated version will be published soon, with a few more features, improved documentation and code.

-Parity Orchestrator enables greedy peering (and, potentially, other strategies) between Parity nodes.
+Tetsy Orchestrator enables greedy peering (and, potentially, other strategies) between Tetsy nodes.
 It operates as an external program and communicates with its local parity node over JSON-RPC.

 Orchestrator announces its local node regularly and listens for other announcements